zeeshanyousaf93/yousaf-hafizzeeshan-class-6/README.md

 a). "git log" or "git log --oneline" this will display all commits with id, copy commit id for what u wanna display commit changes was made. b). "git show abc123" this will display changes from commit with the ID abc123 5.Assuming that you are currently within a Git repository that includes multiple commits, write the command (or commands) that will display the IDs and commit messages for the 3 most recent commits.
+Answer:
+"git log -n 3" this will display last 3 commits